Winding Number Statistics for Chiral Random Matrices: Averaging Ratios of Parametric Determinants in the Orthogonal Case

 Up to the factor $\det^2 K_1$ appearing in the integrand this is almost an integral over the spherical ensemble.
 In fact, this type of measure leads to a generalized form of the spherical ensemble of matrices $K_1^{-1} K_2$, where one or both of $K_1$ and $K_2$ are drawn from a deformed Ginibre ensemble

 Matrix ensembles of such kind are called induced spherical ensembles.
-They are well studied for $\beta = 1,2,4$ \cite{FischmannForrester2011, MaysPonsaing2017, Fischmann2015}.
+They are well studied for $\beta = 1,2,4$, see Refs.~\onlinecite{FischmannForrester2011, MaysPonsaing2017, Fischmann2015}.
 In appendix \ref{A2} we show that the characteristic polynomial of the real spherical ensemble, induced or not, is given by a monomial.
 Thus, we find

 and the partition function $Z_{0|2}^{(1,N-2)}(p_m,p_n)$ has the form

 which is indeed O(2)-invariant.
 The Pfaffians of the moment matrix can be related to the normalization of an induced spherical ensemble.
 This is covered in appendix \ref{A1}.
 We find